philadams-zz/philadams.net/src/quotes.md

 -
 > We are what we only pretend to be.
 So we must be careful about what we
 > pretend to be. _Kurt Vonnegut_

 -
+> They always say time changes things, but you actually have to change them
+> yourself. _Andy Warhol_

+-
 > Attention is the rarest and purest form of generosity. _Simone Weil_